I worked at Blount Industries in Portland, Oregon from 1984 to 1990.

 Processing, published by Wiley in November 2008.
-The second edition is in preparation and should be available in early to mid 2016.
+The second edition is in preparation and should be available in early 2018.
 We'll include new material

 on "lifting schemes" for wavelets and also "frames."
 This will include exercises and computatational projects in both Matlab and Python!

 Tanya Leise and I have written papers aimed at undergraduates and/or nonspecialists, explaining Google's PageRank algorithm , the idea behind one approach

 to cloaking and invisibility , and a paper on the hot topic of compressed sensing .
 I also wrote a paper on tuned-mass dampers for PRIMUS, celebrating Brian Winkel's twenty years of service to that journal (in addition to starting it!)

 Here's a preprint of an amusing result I "rediscovered" a few summers ago: Elementary

 Inversion of the Laplace Transform.
 It's very beautiful and

 simple, yet it seems to be practically unknown---no standard book on the